Been-H/fps-movement-unity/README.md

 - jumping
 - walking
 - sprinting
+- looking around and up and down with the mouse
 - crouching
 - no slipperly movement
 - slower movement while jumping for more realistic jumping